-27. The checklist is meant as a tool for a variety of actors who may decide to carry out such an assessment: These may include Parliaments and other State authorities when addressing the need and content of legislative reform, civil society and international organisations, including regional ones - notably the Council of Europe and the European Union.
-Assessments have to take into account the whole context, and avoid any mechanical application of specific elements of the checklist.

-28. It is not within the mandate of the Venice Commission to proceed with Rule of Law assessments in given countries on its own initiative; however, it is understood that when the Commission, upon request, deals with Rule of Law issues within the framework of the preparation of an opinion relating to the Rule of Law in a given country, it will base its analysis on the parameters of the checklist within the scope of its competence.

-29. The Rule of Law is realised through successive levels achieved in a progressive manner: the more basic the level of the Rule of Law, the greater the demand for it.
+- 27. The checklist is meant as a tool for a variety of actors who may decide to carry out such an assessment: These may include Parliaments and other State authorities when addressing the need and content of legislative reform, civil society and international organisations, including regional ones notably the Council of Europe and the European Union.
+Assessments have to take into account the whole context, and avoid any mechanical application of specific elements of the checklist. - 28.
+It is not within the mandate of the Venice Commission to proceed with Rule of Law assessments in given countries on its own initiative; however, it is understood that when the Commission, upon request, deals with Rule of Law issues within the framework of the preparation of an opinion relating a given country, it will base its analysis on the parameters of the checklist within the scope of its competence. - 29.
+The Rule of Law is realised through successive levels achieved in a progressive manner: the more basic the level of the Rule of Law, the greater the demand for it.
 Full achievement of the Rule of Law remains an on-going task, even in the well-established democracies.
 Against this background, it should be clear that the parameters of the checklist do not necessarily all have to be cumulatively fulfilled in order for a final assessment on compliance with the Rule of Law to be positive.
-The assessment will need to take into account which parameters are not met, to what extent, in what combination etc. The issue must be kept under constant review.
+The assessment will need to take into account which parameters are not met, to what extent, in what combination etc. The issue must be kept under constant review. - 30.
+The checklist is neither exhaustive nor final: it aims to cover the core elements of the Rule of Law.

-8 This document is a joint publication of the United Nations Department of Peacekeeping Operations (DPKO) and the Office of the United Nations High Commissioner for Human Rights (OHCHR).

-30. The checklist in neither exhaustive nor final: it aims to cover the core elements of the Rule of Law.
 The checklist could change over time, and be developed to cover other aspects or to go into further detail.
 New issues might arise that would require its revision.

-31. The Rule of Law and human rights are interlinked, as the next chapter will explain.
+The Venice Commission will therefore provide for a regular updating of the Checklist. - 31.
+The Rule of Law and human rights are interlinked, as the next chapter will explain.
 The Rule of Law would just be an empty shell without permitting access to human rights.
-In addition, the Rule of Law and many human rights (such as fair trial, freedom of expression, etc.) overlap.9 While recognising that the Rule of Law can only be fully realised in an environment that protects human rights, the checklist will expressly deal with human rights only when they are linked to specific aspects of the Rule of Law.10
+Vice-versa, the protection and promotion of human rights are realised only through respect for the Rule of Law: a strong regime of Rule of Law is vital to the protection of human rights.
+In addition, the Rule of Law and several human rights (such as fair trial and freedom of expression) overlap.9 While recognising that the Rule of Law can only be fully realised in an environment that protects human rights, the checklist will expressly deal with human rights only when they are linked to specific aspects of the Rule of Law.10

+See FRA (2014), An EU internal strategic framework for fundamental rights: joining fundamental rights: joining forces to achieve better results.
+Luxembourg, Publications Office of the European Union (Publications Office).